The best way out is always through.

 Some of the symptoms associated with anxiety disorders include:

 - Poor Concentration

 - Increased Heart Rate

 Treatment regarding anxiety involves us first identifying the impact your symptoms are having on your life by doing an anxiety assessment.
-The key for counselling is to work on teaching you skills and strategies to help ease and regulate your mental and physical responses to anxiety.
-In doing so, you will learn to feel more confident in being able to handle anxiety provoking situations and react less to them.
+The key for anxiety counselling is to work on teaching you skills and strategies to help ease and regulate your mental and physical responses to anxiety.
+In doing so, you will learn to feel more confident in being able to handle anxiety-provoking situations and react less to them.